If you had asked me even a few months ago what my educational philosophy was, I wouldn’t have had a clue.

-- It compels you to articulate your goals and beliefs about teaching.
+- Compels you to articulate your goals and beliefs about teaching.

-- It gives your children insight into your reasons behind home education.
+- Gives your children insight into your reasons behind home education.

-- It provides a road map for your homeschool career.
+- Provides a road map for your homeschool career.

 Do you have an educational philosophy?
 If so, what are the most important components for you?